Electronics Manufacturing & Circuit Boards

 - All connectors and terminals for making electrical connections

 - All integrated circuits (including processors, controllers, memory, and amplifiers)

 - Low-voltage insulated wiring

-Market tiers and regions define the marketplace: The EMS industry is commonly divided into tiers by revenue.
-Tier one EMS providers have revenue of over $1 billion, tier two EMS providers have revenue of between $250 million and $1 billion, and tier three EMS providers have revenue of under $250 million.
-High-volume, low-complexity manufacturing is concentrated in low-cost regions (e.g., China and Mexico).
-Most North American EMS activity focuses on low-volume, high-complexity manufacturing for industries such as aerospace, industrial, medical, and military.
-Original equipment manufacturer (OEM) customers in these industries often choose just one EMS provider to produce their products, which can lead to relatively high recoveries for inventory.
+Market Tiers and Regions Define the Marketplace: The EMS industry is commonly divided into tiers by revenue.
+Tier one EMS providers have revenue of over $1 billion tier two EMS providers have revenue of between $250 million and $1 billion; and tier three EMS providers have revenue of under $250 million.
+High-volume, low-complexity manufacturing is concentrated in low-cost regions such as China and Mexico.
+Most North American EMS activity focuses on low-volume, high-complexity manufacturing for industries such as aerospace, industrial, medical and military.
+OEM customers in these industries often choose just one EMS provider to produce their products, which can lead to relatively high recoveries for inventory.

-Inventory dynamics determine value: Inventories are composed of finished goods, work-in-process, and raw materials.
-Valuation methodology focuses on the assumption of a sell-back to OEM customers based on provided orders/forecast.
-Other factors affecting value include customers’ reliance on the EMS provider in their supply chain (when the EMS provider is a customer’s sole source, the desirability of the inventory increases), component lead times, and whether raw materials are proprietary or off-the-shelf, since materials that are more difficult to replace have higher values.
+Inventory Dynamics Determine Value: Inventories are composed of finished goods, work-in-process and raw materials.
+Valuation methodology focuses on the assumption of a sell-back to OEM customers based on provided orders and forecast.
+Other factors affecting value include customers’ reliance on the EMS provider in their supply chain (when the EMS provider is a customer’s sole source, the desirability of the inventory increases); component lead times; and whether raw materials are proprietary or off-the-shelf, since materials that are more difficult to replace have higher values.